ZhenyingZhu/StudyNotes/CSharp_Build.md

 ### Restore

 SDK style projects restore packages and the transitive packages based on what the package declares, so some un-necessary packages might be restored.

+### props vs. csproj

+The package import logic is different?!